What is server security?

 It is essential always to maintain security patches using an established patch management process for all organisations.

 Ports are always tied to a service being provided by the server.
 If a hacker readily enumerates open ports, this increases the attack surface and gives a larger area for the hacker to attack.

-Due to human error or server misconfigurations, systems can leak sensitive data; this can be information related to the server itself, such as version disclosures, passwords, API keys etc., or it can be data related to the organisation itself.
-Combining and chaining these with other attack vectors a hacker can cause serious damage.
+Due to human error or server misconfigurations, systems can leak sensitive data; this can be information related to the server itself, such as version disclosures, passwords, API keys, etc. It can be data related to the organisation itself.
+Combining and chaining these with other attack vectors, a hacker can cause serious damage.

 An improper authorisation or insecure access control can be defined for an application or operating system (OS) level.
 This generally means that users are granted more privileges than they should be given.
 For example, a customer support employee can perform system administrative level tasks.

 Server misconfigurations are typically user errors, i.e., servers are not configured properly, leading to security risks.
-Typical server misconfigurations include:
+Typical server misconfigurations that cause data breach include: